IT Women Mentoring Program

 Through an open call for applications, the program selects professional women with an interest in producing technical papers in line with the general goal of the program, with one of the lines of work and research of interest to LACNIC, and with one of the related topics (see lines of work and topics of interest in section below).

-The 2022 edition of the IT Women Mentoring Program is organized in collaboration with ANUIES-TIC (Mexico).
+The 2022 edition of the IT Women Mentoring Program was organized in collaboration with ANUIES-TIC (Mexico).

 What does the program offer?